-The initial Coordinating Collective election will be undertaken in the same year as the Africans Rising registration in the Gambia and it is envisaged that the election process will run from June 2018 until early December 2018.
+The initial Coordinating Collective election was launched after the movement's Africans Rising registration in the Gambia and it the election process will run from June 2018 until early December 2018.

-Africans Rising appointed the Nominations Committee and commenced with the election process.
+Africans Rising appointed a Nominations Committee and commenced with the election process.
 The official languages for this election are Arabic, English, French, Portuguese and Swahili.

-- Any African engaged with the Movement who is not holding any official position in their respective country’s party-political structure or any non-African international organisation is eligible to stand for election.
+1. Any African engaged with the Movement who is not holding any official position in their respective country’s political parties or any non-African international organisation is eligible to stand for election.

-The registration of voters is ongoing and the will close on October 12th, just before the election starts on October 25th.
-After the registration process has been concluded, the Nominations Committee will publish the voters’ roll on the Movement’s website.
-After publication of the voters’ roll no new registrations will be allowed to register.
-This will allow for members to check their names, lodge objections, respond to objections, finalise and close the voters’ roll.
+The registration of voters is ongoing and the will close on October 12th, while the voting will start on October 25th 2018.
+After the registration process has been concluded, the Nominations Committee will publish the electoral roll on the Movement’s website.
+This will allow for members to check their names, lodge objections, respond to objections, finalise and close the electoral roll.

-The purpose of the Nominations Committee is to register voters and finalise the voters’ roll, call for nominations and in consultation with EISA oversee the opening and closing of the nomination process.
-As per the Africans Rising statute, a Nominations Committee will be established from three resources:
+The purpose of the Nominations Committee is to register voters and finalise the voters’ roll, call for nominations, and in consultation with EISA oversee the opening and closing of the nomination process.

-The nominations period shall be from 3 August 2018 until 3 September 2018.
-English is the only language for submission of nominations and nominees shall be required to sign a consent form obtainable on the Movement’s website indicating acceptance of their nomination.
+The nominations period shall be from 3rd August 2018 until 3oth September 2018.
+English is the only language for submission of nominations and nominees shall be required to sign a form obtainable on the Movement’s website indicating acceptance of their nomination.

-Members are to vote using the electronic application system to be made available on the Movement’s intranet.
-The procedures for electronic voting will mirror those of fax and email voting in that Members will be limited to one (1) vote each.
-Additionally, Members who do not have access to the internet to access the online voting system can vote via fax or email.
+Members are to vote using the electronic application system which will be available on the Africans Rising intranet.
+The procedures for electronic voting will mirror those of fax and email voting in that members will be limited to one (1) vote.
+Additionally, Members who do not have access to the internet can vote via fax or email.

-COUNTING OF VOTES & DECLARATION OF ELECTION RESULTS
+COUNTING OF VOTES & DECLARATION OF ELECTIONS RESULTS

-At the end of the voting process, the EISA Chief Electoral Officer shall reconcile the number of people that have voted using the electronic application as well as the votes counted manually.
+At the end of the voting process, the EISA Chief Electoral Officer will reconcile the number of people that have voted using an electronic application as well as the votes counted manually.
 It is envisaged that the extracted reports shall be date and time stamped, printed in the presence of witnesses.